Code-Institute-Submissions/milestone-1-gym_AprResub/README.md

 python3 -m http.server

----Your Project's Name
+Milestone Project 1

 #Fortitude Gym

----One or two paragraphs providing an overview of your project.
+Purpose:

-Fictional gym for my milestone project.
+Fortitude gym is fictional gym created using HTML and CSS for my milestone project.
+It will provide users with information on the gym and it's services for existing and potential members.

 ---Essentially, this part is your sales pitch.